robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

 - Any defects will be corrected
 - The Program is free of harmful code or malware

-## 2. NO TAX ADVICE; NOT A PROFESSIONAL SERVICE
+## 2. NO FINANCIAL, ACCOUNTING, OR LEGAL ADVICE; NOT A PROFESSIONAL SERVICE

-The author is **not a tax professional, tax attorney, or accountant**.
-The Program was built for personal transaction tracking and does not constitute professional tax advice.
+The author is **not a financial advisor, accountant, attorney, or compliance professional**.
+The Program was built for personal transaction tracking and does not constitute professional advice or services of any kind.

-The Program is designed to follow 2025 US tax guidelines (IRS Publication 544) but is **not guaranteed to be accurate, complete, or correct**.
+The Program may surface reports and analytics, but they are **not guaranteed to be accurate, complete, or correct**, and they are **not designed to be used as-is for regulatory filings or submissions**.

-**You must independently verify all outputs and consult a qualified tax professional (CPA, tax attorney, or IRS-enrolled agent) before filing any tax return.**
+**You must independently verify all outputs and consult qualified professionals before making financial, accounting, or legal decisions.**

-Cryptocurrency tax law is complex and subject to interpretation.
-The IRS has provided limited guidance.
-This Program cannot address all edge cases or changes in tax law.
+Digital asset regulation is complex and evolving.
+This Program cannot address all edge cases or changes in law.

 ## 3. LIMITATION OF LIABILITY